-Anton said: “Norman Murray is one of our most respected business professionals and we are very fortunate to have him join us in this great initiative.
+Upon Norman’s appointment as Chair, back in 2015, ICAS CEO Anton Colella said: “Norman Murray is one of our most respected business professionals and we are very fortunate to have him join us in this great initiative.

 “Norman, who is a great leader with impeccable judgement and a formidable track record, will chair the new ICAS Ethics Board, which will report directly to ICAS Council.

 “We are establishing this to drive ethical leadership in business.
 We know our members can lead the way on ethics and this new Board will provide the strategic direction to ensure that The Power of One makes a positive impact on business across the globe.”

 In 2015, Norman told CA Today: “An important aspect of The Power of One is the need for individuals to have the confidence and the moral courage to deal with ethical issues.
 Alongside this, companies must encourage a culture of doing the right thing when dealing with those issues.

 “We are encouraging our membership, many of whom hold key positions in global businesses, to play a leading role in influencing business culture and ensuring the right climate exists for principled, ethical decision making.”